SixSq/old.sixsq.github.com/_posts/nuvlabox/4000-01-01-product-c-nuvlabox.md

           Compact
       </h3>
       <section>
-          Replaces up to 8 of your servers, thereby saving money on hardware and running costs.
+          Replace up to 8 of your servers with an appliance as small as a modem...or 2 Swiss chocolate boxes.
       </section>
   </div>
   <div>